alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 What if we didn't come down?
 What if we made this our life?

-But we can't stay there -- if we want them to be intense, transformative, elevated experiences, they have to be set apart from our daily lives.
+But we can't stay there -- if we want them to be elevated, transformative experiences, they have to be set apart from our daily lives.
 If we stay on the top of the mountain, it stops being a mountaintop to us.
 It would stop feeling special, and start to feel mundane.
 (How many people see less of their home than tourists, because it doesn't seem remarkable to them?)